The debate over polycrylic vs polyurethane continues today. Both protective substances serve the same purpose for wood projects.

 If you are looking for an oil-based coating for your topcoat then this will probably be your safest bet.
 Everyone loves Minwax and this particular can gets amazing reviews time and time again.
 You can’t go wrong with it.

-- Satin – satin is a good choice for a slight glimmer that hides scratches and imperfections the best.
-If you can’t decide which finish to choose then choose satin because it is a safe choice for any project.
+- Satin – offers a slight glimmer that hides scratches and imperfections.
+If you can’t decide which finish to choose then go with satin because it is a safe to use.

-- Semi-gloss – this is a very popular choice because it is a middle-ground.
+- Semi-gloss – a middle-ground option.
 It is shiny but also hides imperfections.
-Semi-gloss is gorgeous and is almost as safe to choose as satin, but not quite.
-It still doesn’t hide imperfections as well.
+Semi-gloss is gorgeous and is almost as safe as satin.
+However, it doesn’t hide imperfections as well.

-- High-gloss – this is the shiniest and most reflective choice.
+- High-gloss – the shiniest and most reflective choice.
 It may be impressive, however, it does show imperfections the most.
-If your wood isn’t perfect or if there is a lot of light that will shine on the wood, then it’s not a great choice.
+If your wood isn’t perfect, or if there is a large natural light source that will shine on the wood, then use something else.

-How To Apply Protective Polycrylic and Polyurethane Coating To Wood
+How To Apply Polycrylic and Polyurethane To Wood

-Applying a protective coating to wood is fairly easy.
-If you’ve ever painted or stained wood before then you already know how to do this.
-But just in case, let’s go through the steps to use polycrylic vs polyurethane on wood.
+Applying a protective coating to wood is easy.
+If you’ve painted or stained wood, you know how to do it.
+However, if let’s review the steps on how to use polycrylic and polyurethane on wood.

 Step 1: Remove Previous Coats